Not your bitch: Campaign against 'sexist' dictionaries moves to Italy

 “Sexism is an everyday issue,” she said “And dictionaries are first and foremost an educational tool.”

-Reporting by Umberto Bacchi @UmbertoBacchi, Editing by Claire Cozens.
+Reporting by Umberto Bacchi @UmbertoBacchi, Editing by Claire Cozens and Belinda Goldsmith.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit news.trust.org

 Our Standards: The Thomson Reuters Trust Principles.